codingkapoor/wfh-calendar/README.md

   `$ npm install`

-- Launch the application on chrome.
+- Launch the application on chrome at port 3000.

   `$ grunt server:dist`